LiosK/Finance--Quote--YahooJapan/README.md

 ## 2. Install Finance::Quote::YahooJapan

 a.
-Locate the directory where Finance::Quote is installed and then put the submodule file `YahooJapan.pm` at `Finance/Quote/YahooJapan.pm`.
+Type `cpanm git://github.com/LiosK/Finance--Quote--YahooJapan.git`.
+Or, if you don't prefer to use `cpanm`, locate the directory where `Finance::Quote::*` are installed, and then put `lib/Finance/Quote/YahooJapan.pm` in the directory.

 b.
 Set the `FQ_LOAD_QUOTELET` environment variable to `-defaults YahooJapan` in order to load Finance::Quote::YahooJapan.